The project management is responsible for the content of the information provided.

 Was ist das Besondere an diesem Projekt?

 The novelty of our therapy is that it induces neo-muscle tissue formation.
 Our material is injected in the same way as Bulkamid and forms, as Bulkamid does, a stable bulk in the submucosal space of the urethra.
 The bulk reduces the inner diameter of the urethra and therefore the patient feels an immediate relief.
 The action of Bulkamid stops here.
 However, the bulk created by our material induces neo-muscle formation, so that the degrading bulk is replaced over time by new functional muscle tissue.
 The new muscle tissue strengthens the weak sphincter muscle achieving a long-lasting continence.
 Therefore, our therapy not only treats the symptom of stress urinary incontinence but also the cause.
+Furthermore, our controlled release platform technology that can induce neo-muscle tissue formation has potential to diversified to other indications for example cartilage regeneration.

 The patent describing the production of the injectable material entered into the national phase in Europe and in the US in May 2018.